dannsam/xenko-docs/manual/xenko-for-unity-developers/index.md

 # Xenko for Unity® developers

-These pages explain the differences between Xenko and another game engine, Unity®.
-As Xenko and Unity® both use C#, moving to Xenko isn't difficult.
+Xenko and Unity® both use C# and share many concepts, with a few major differences.

 ![Xenko for Unity® developers](media/xenko-vs-unity-opening-image.png)